Massimo Mazzotti

 Reactionary Mathematics.
 A Genealogy of Purity.
 Chicago University Press, 2023.

-American Association for Italian Studies (AAIS) 2023 Book Prize
+Winner of the American Association for Italian Studies (AAIS) 2023 Book Prize

 Editor (with Morgan Ames) — Algorithmic Modernity: Mechanizing Thought and Action, 1500-2000.
 Oxford University Press, 2023.